-The Icahn School of Medicine at Mount Sinai gratefully acknowledges the Sesame Workshop for making the Sesame Street characters and content available from its Healthy Habits for Life and Sesame Street in Communities programs for use in educating children and their families in connection with this project.
+The Icahn School of Medicine at Mount Sinai gratefully acknowledges the Sesame Workshop and Fundación SHE for making the Sesame Street characters and content available from its Healthy Habits for Life and Sesame Street in Communities programs for use in educating children and their families in connection with this project.

 Our four-month heart health education program is part curriculum and part school intervention.
 It is designed to engage young children, their families, teachers, and the school.
 The curriculum comprises four units, each with videos, songs, interactive lessons, and thematic play-based learning activities.

 The curriculum also features characters that guide and support the lessons throughout the program.
 These include Dr. Ruster, a Muppet version of our principal investigator, Dr. Fuster, and Cardio, an energetic cartoon heart who helps children reflect on their choices and habits.

 The program is partly based on and adapted from educational initiatives by Sesame Workshop and the Foundation for Science, Health, and Education.
 We use interactive resources and age-appropriate materials to support and teach young children about Heart Health themes and healthy habits, while providing training and coaching to teachers throughout the intervention.

 Listed below are the SI!
 Program-NYC Curriculum Themes and Objectives